 - Household Food Security in the United States in 2024 - USDA ERS

-Overview An estimated 86 3 percent of U S households were food secure throughout the entire year in 2024, with access at all times to enough food for an active, healthy life for all household members The remaining households (13 7 percent) were food insecure at least some time during the year Very low food security is the more severe range of food insecurity where one or more household
+An estimated 86 3 percent of U S households were food secure throughout the entire year in 2024, with access at all times to enough food for an active, healthy life for all household members The remaining households (13 7 percent) were food insecure at least some time during the year Very low food security is the more severe range of food insecurity where one or more household members

 - USDA Agricultural Projections to 2034